PiotrKaszuba/PoweredBeltsExtended/README.md

 When `aai-loaders` is active, Powered Belts Extended applies targeted compatibility logic for AAI loader entities only (`aai-*` / `unpowered-aai-*`).

-- Power-up replacement (`unpowered-aai-*` -> `aai-*`) is created with `raise_built=true`.
+- Power-up replacement (`unpowered-aai-*` -> `aai-*`) is created with `raise_built=true` so that AAI Loaders track internally the replaced loader.
 - Power-down replacement (`aai-*` -> `unpowered-aai-*`) proactively removes the AAI helper pipe before swap.
-Unpowered loaders are purposefully not tracked by AAI loaders mod.
+Unpowered loaders are purposefully not tracked by AAI loaders mod not to consume lubricant while inactive.
+- Keeps track of extra fluid that would be lost due to helper pipe being removed (occurs if pipeline capacity reached after removal) and later attempts to restore it.
 - Compatibility logic is scoped; non-AAI entities keep the normal replacement flow and without raising events.

 #### Why This Is Needed

 AAI Loaders tracks lubricated loaders internally and manages helper pipe entities.
 Without targeted handling, fast-replace power toggles leaves invalid AAI loader entry that is not initialized properly without built event being raised (and as such - doesn't consume lubricant) and also later cleans up the pipe of a new loader (i.e. powered-up loader) that according to AAI internals - might "inherit" the stale pipe after invalid entity instead of creating a fresh one.

-PBE avoids that by:

-- Capturing helper pipe fluid state before power-down replacement.
-- Destroying the old helper pipe before swapping the loader (on power down).
-- Restoring captured fluid into the newly created pipe after power-up.

 #### Compatibility Effects